Energy in South Australia: Geothermal

-"Geothermal energy" refers to the heat generated naturally by the earth, which can be used for the production of electricity.
+Geothermal energy refers to the heat generated naturally by the earth, which can be used for the production of electricity.
 One of the greatest advantages of geothermal energy is said to be the reduction in CO_{2} emission.
 Unlike some other energy alternatives, which rely on intermittent supply of sunlight or wind, geothermal power generation can be used, like more traditional sources, for long term base-load power 24/7.
 South Australia hosts significant geothermal resources, with a surface heat flow of 92 ± 10 mW m2, compared to a heat flow of 49-54 mW m2 in geologically similar regions.

-Unlike many other parts of the world such as New Zealand and Iceland where geothermal energy sources result from circulating groundwater heated by a shallow magma source, heat flow in South Australia primarily results from elevated concentrations of radiogenic elements such as uranium, thorium and potassium in granitic basement rocks.
+Unlike many other parts of the world such as New Zealand and Iceland where geothermal energy sources result from circulating groundwater heated by a shallow magma source, heat flow in South Australia primarily results from elevated concentrations of radiogenic nuclides such as uranium-238, thorium-232 and potassium-40 in granitic basement rocks.
 The radiogenic concentration of basement rock in the South Australian Heat Flow Anomaly (SAHFA) is over three times greater than the global mean for similar regions.
 Thick layers of overlying sediment insulate and trap in the deeper heat.
 Due to the low permeability of granite, the hot rocks must undergo hydraulic fracturing and be stimulated to allow a flow of water through the system to produce energy.
 This heat is slowly conducted to shallower rocks near the surface.

 Petratherm propose developing the geothermal energy in the more permeable sedimentary rocks that overlay the hot granite, a process called Heat Exchange Within Insulator (HEWI).
 While somewhat cooler, in many cases they do not require hydraulic fracturing.